Profiling Parallel Code

 The parallel profiler provides an extension of the

-standard profiler and its views, as described in Profile to Improve Performance (MATLAB).
+workers.
+For more information about the standard profiler and its views, see Profile Your Code to Improve Performance.

 For parallel profiling, you use the